mozilla-services/minidump-stackwalk/README.rst

         "filename": <string>,
         "code_id": <string>,
         "version": <string>,
-        "loaded_symbols": true,              // optional, if mdsw looked for the file and it does exist "missing_symbols": true,             // optional, if mdsw looked for the file and it doesn't exist "corrupt_symbols": true,             // optional, if mdsw found a file that has parse errors "symbol_disk_cache_hit": <bool>,     // optional, whether or not the SYM file was fetched from disk cache "symbols_fetch_time": <float>,       // optional, time in ms it took to fetch symbol file from url; omitted
+        "loaded_symbols": true,              // optional; if mdsw looked for the file and it does exist "missing_symbols": true,             // optional; if mdsw looked for the file and it doesn't exist "corrupt_symbols": true,             // optional; if mdsw found a file that has parse errors "symbol_disk_cache_hit": <bool>,     // optional; whether or not the SYM file was fetched from disk cache "symbols_fetch_time": <float>,       // optional; time in ms it took to fetch symbol file from url; omitted
-                                             // if the symbol file was in disk cache "symbol_url": <string>,              // optional, url of symbol file "cert_subject": ?                    // optional
+                                             // if the symbol file was in disk cache "symbol_url": <string>,              // optional, url of symbol file "cert_subject": <string>             // optional; entity that signed the module }
-      }
     ],
     "pid": <int>,                            // pid of crashed process